episerver/EPiServer.Labs.BlockEnhancements/README.md

 ![Approve content](assets/docsimages/local-approve-content.gif)

+There is an Admin Mode plugin available that lets you analyze all the block instances and convert them to local blocks if possible.

+All the blocks that are not truly Shared (meaning they are only used once) will be moved the the respective `For this page/block` folders.
+You can move the blocks one by one or move all the visible blocks at once.

+For performance reasons we only display the N first blocks that match the search filter.

-## Publish Page and Blocks
+## Publish Page and Shared Blocks

 This is an extra command available in the global menu.
-It traverses current content dependency graph and lists all draft versions of blocks that could be published simultaneously.
+It traverses current content dependency graph and lists all draft versions of shared blocks that could be published simultaneously.
+This command is hidden by default as it's now possible to use local blocks in much easier way.

 ![Smart publish](assets/docsimages/smart_publish.png)